abbodi1406/vcredist/README.md

 - The uninstallation option/script will remove any detected VC++ runtimes (except UCRT).

-- Windows XP support is partial, the pack will install and detect the latest runtimes versions, but it will not check and remove non-compliant versions.
+- Custom AIO v35 packs for Windows XP XP SP3 / NT 5.2 support all the features and switches of recent AIO pack.
+old general AIO v35 pack itself has partial support.

 - You can extract the installer file with 7-zip or WinRar to a short path, and run Installer.cmd as administrator